shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-advanced-analytics-and-ai/README.md

 I am a Consultant in Advanced Analytics at Avanade in Silicon Valley.
 I am leading, strategizing, analyzing, and predicting via advanced analytics and AI at Fortune 100 tech companies in Silicon Valley.
 Avanade is the Accenture Microsoft Business Group with parents Accenture and Microsoft.

 1. Senior Data Analyst at Google Cloud Engineering
+2. Accenture Applied Intelligence Technical Program Manager for UCI's Data Science Capstone
-2. Accenture Applied Intelligence Technical Program Manager for UCI and TIME on Sustainability and AI at SMBs
+3. Accenture Applied Intelligence Technical Program Manager for UCI and TIME on Sustainability and AI at SMBs
-3. Accenture UCI Relationship Team
+4. Accenture UCI Relationship Team
-4. Avanade Center of Excellence Liaison for Advanced Analytics
+5. Avanade Center of Excellence Liaison for Advanced Analytics

 ∙ [Shawna Tuli Kellogg Executive Education Certificate in Leading with Analytics and Artificial Intelligence](https://execedcertificate.kellogg.northwestern.edu/308a9e71-d504-4194-9c74-22667c48e450#gs.utv39r)

 ∙ [Shawna Tuli UC Davis Certificate in SQL for Data Science](https://www.coursera.org/account/accomplishments/verify/TG58RPJKTBB9?utm_source=link&utm_medium=certificate&utm_content=cert_image&utm_campaign=sharing_cta&utm_product=course)

 ∙ [Shawna Tuli Google Certificate in Foundations of Project Management](https://www.coursera.org/account/accomplishments/verify/2ELPWHCAP9FY)

+∙ Shawna Tuli Google Certificate in Project Initiation: Starting a Successful Project

+∙ Shawna Tuli Google Certificate in Project Planning: Putting It All Together

+∙ Shawna Tuli Google Certificate in Project Execution: Running the Project

+∙ Shawna Tuli Google Certificate in Agile Project Management

+∙ Shawna Tuli Google Certificate in Capstone: Applying Project Management in the Real World

 "It is an honor to provide feedback for Shawna on her above and beyond contribution to UC Irvine Capstone program which is part of Accenture/Avanade university outreach program.
 UC Irvine Outreach Program started in 2021 and it was established to form a close partnership with a local university for recruiting top talents, working with students on projects which impacts our community and clients and amplify our brand awareness.